-When you visit Milford Sound, one of the best ways to take in the colossal scale of the place is with Rosco’s Milford Kayaks (which is what you’d be doing on our Rimu, Tui and Winter Rimu trips).
+When you visit Milford Sound, one of the best ways to take in the colossal scale of the place is from a Sea Kayak (which is what you’d be doing on our Rimu, Tui and Winter Rimu trips).
+Check out our Sea Kayaking Milford Sound page to see what it entails.
 For the not-so-fainthearted, Milford Sound is also an epic climbing, mountaineering and base-jumping hotspot thanks to the enormous sheer granite cliffs.

 Of course, the other way to discover Milford Sound, Sutherland Falls and some of the impressive surrounding scenery is via the Milford Track.
 This famous track starts across the lake from Te Anau and finishes at Sandy Point four days later where you’ll board an afternoon boat to the Milford marina, offering a welcome rest to weary legs.